aiji42/prisma-data-proxy-alt/README.md

 ### Setup proxy server

 First, an Apollo server is built as a substitute for the data proxy.
-Use `express` as middleware.

 ```bash
 yarn add prisma-data-proxy-alt express apollo-server-express
 ```

 The server script is as follows.
-Note that requests can reach paths other than `/graphql`.
-It is recommended that all paths be made available to receive requests.

 ```ts
 // index.ts